meltingscales/NYU-CS-GY-6813-infosec-and-privacy/research-paper/papers/week-5-problem-domain.md

 The C programming language makes it easy to mis-manage memory.
 Buffer errors are going to become easy to detect in open-source projects, and therefore exploit.

-## Content

-This paper's domain is "automated vulnerability discovery, exploitation, and patching".

-The current nature of most open-source projects exist as a machine-readable, machine-parseable format.
-Builds are highly standardized and adhere to a common directory, syntax, and language format.
-Most open-source software is written in only a handful of languages: C, C++, C#, Python, Java, Go, Ruby, PHP.

-Github, as an example of a highly discoverable, open, and transparent code hosting solution, has enabled millions of developers to contribute application source code.
-Larger projects such as Apache Tomcat (webserver), Visual Studio Code (code editor), TensorFlow (ML library), React Native (JS Server-side framework), etc.

-Because of the nature of open-source, any software bugs created are also immediately visible to the entire world.
-These bugs may go unnoticed for years, later to be discovered by a security researcher, black hat hacker, or anyone else.

-With the advent of highly discoverable and machine readable open source projects, as well as automated vulnerability scanning, I believe that exists a latent risk of automated vulnerability scanning of open-source, leading into automated exploitation of undiscovered open-source vulnerabilities.

-We are already seeing software component (or BOM, Bill of Materials) scanning, such as Snyk (http://snyk.io/) and (https://www.whitesourcesoftware.com/) show up.
-These detect components with already-discovered vulnerabilities, but not new vulnerabilities.

-However, software such as Fortify (), WebInspect (), SonarQube (https://www.sonarqube.org/)

-To counter this, a method must be devised for automatically detecting and patching open-source software vulnerabilities, before threat actors are able to auto-detect and auto-exploit software vulnerabilities.

-(needs 3 IEEE references)

 ## Future work

 > put an AST into a ML model, and then also define "vulnerability" and track/mark it